Skip to main content

 1. Click [Tools] menu - [Manage Extensions] to launch the [Manage Extensions] dialog.

-2. Select the following individually from [DENSO CREATE Official] and install them.
+2. Select and install the following individually from [Denso Create Official]:

 • LightningRevie.Interop